By Cameron Lee

 April 26, 2017

-The Charlotte 49ers football program is only four-years-old, and despite going through the struggles that many upstart sports program go through, the 49ers will have their first NFL draft selected player this year.
-Scroll through several NFL mock drafts and you’ll see defensive tackle Larry Ogunjobi from Charlotte between rounds two and three on most draft experts lists.
+Charlotte 49ers football is only four-years-old, and despite going through the struggles that many upstart sports teams go through, the 49ers will have their first player selected in the NFL draft this year.
+Scroll through several NFL mock drafts and you’ll see defensive tackle Larry Ogunjobi from Charlotte between rounds two and three on most draft experts boards.

 Curious about how the explosive 305-pound defensive tackle from Greensboro ended up at UNCC, we reached out to ask him some questions.
 What we found out was pretty remarkable.